law-firm-seo

 My Local SEO Methodology for Law Firms

-After working with hundreds of law firms, I’ve developed a systematic approach to local SEO:
+After working with hundreds of law firms, I’ve developed a systematic approach to local SEO that breaks down into four distinct phases:

 The Bottom Line

 Local SEO for law firms requires understanding both local search algorithm factors and the unique aspects of legal marketing.
-The factors I’ve outlined here are based on years of research and real-world results.
+The factors I’ve outlined here are based on years of research and real-world results with Juris Digital clients.

 Ready to improve your local visibility?
 Let’s discuss your local SEO strategy.